bastibe/python-soundfile/README.rst

 system library libsndfile.

 In a modern Python, you can use ``pip install soundfile`` to download and install the latest release of the ``soundfile`` module and its dependencies.
-On Windows and OS X, this will also install the library libsndfile.
+On Windows and OS X and Linux 64, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution's package manager, for example ``sudo apt-get install libsndfile1``.

 If you are running on an unusual platform or if you are using an older version of Python, you might need to install NumPy and CFFI separately,